smartcontractkit/mcms/docs/key-concepts/proposals.md

     - **mcmAddress**: The MCM contract address that will process this proposal on the respective chain.

 - **transactions**: A list of transactions to be executed across chains:
-    - **chain**: The blockchain identifier for the specific transaction.
+    - **chainSelector**: The blockchain identifier for the specific transaction.
     - **to**: The target contract address.
     - **payload**: The encoded payload (hexadecimal) to be sent with the transaction.
     - **additionalFields**: A chain-specific object with data relevant for the execution of operations on each chain.